 Then, after you're done telling Santa your Christmas list, walk through downtown and see all the holiday decorations and lights that the rest of historic Kirkwood has to offer.

 The annual Christmas Tree Walk features caroling, the lighting of the town tree, and visits from Santa as well as a contest of neighborhood window displays.

 The cold weather is just the right setting for the Snowflake Festival in Godfrey, Illinois.
 This free, old-fashioned festival features carriage rides, caroling, hot cocoa, and pictures with Santa.
-Everyone is asked to bring a non-perishable food item to donate, but the event itself is free.
-The Snowflake Festival runs from 6 to 8 p.m. on Friday, December 7, 2018, at Glazebrook Park.
+Everyone is asked to bring a toy item to donate for Toys for Tots, but the event itself is free.
+The Snowflake Festival runs from 6 p.m. to 8 p.m. on Friday, December 6, 2019, at Glazebrook Park.

 Experience a Victorian Christmas in Bethalto, Illinois at the Victorian Christmas Walk.
-The event, held this year on Sunday, December 9, includes carriage rides, bell choirs, and strolling musicians.
-There's also a visit from Father Christmas, holiday treats, and free Christmas concerts from 3 p.m. to 7 p.m.
+The event, held each year on the second Sunday of December, includes carriage rides, bell choirs, and strolling musicians.
+There's also a visit from Father Christmas, holiday treats, and free Christmas concerts from 4 p.m. to 7 p.m.
 The Christmas Walk is held at the Bethalto Village Center near Village Hall.

 Enjoy traditional hymns and other holiday music at a special Christmas concert at St. Paul's United Church of Christ at 115 West B Street in Belleville.
 It's a classic Christmas concert featuring the church's Chancel Choir, B Street Band, Men’s and Women’s Ensembles, Glory Ringers (handbells), sing-along carols, and more.
-The concert begins at 7 p.m. on December 15, 2018.
+The concert begins at 7 p.m. on December 21, 2019.